message/iata/AE.md

 - passengers younger than 12 years;
 - passengers with disabilities；
 - passengers arriving from Afghanistan, Bangladesh, Congo (Dem.
 Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia.
 14. Passengers transiting Abu Dhabi (AUH) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
-The test result must be in English or approved by the destination country and must be issued by an approved laboratory accredited by the departure country.
+The test result must be in Arabic or English and must be issued by an approved laboratory accredited by the departure country.
 Passengers arriving from Egypt, Ethiopia, Lebanon or Sudan, must have a QR code in the test result.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities;